evosys21/pdflib/docs/table.md

 If `PDF_TABLE_CONFIG_PATH` value is defined, then the `table.config.php` is being looked up in that folder too.

 The values specified in this file are used by default.
-The configuration file content looks like the following and it contains all the values that you can specify for a header/row.
+The configuration file content looks like the following, and it contains all the values that you can specify for a header/row.

 ```php